apache/flink/docs/content/docs/dev/datastream/fault-tolerance/state.md

 where at least the first element has expired to determine the offset of the next unexpired element.
 - For existing jobs, this cleanup strategy can be activated or deactivated anytime in `StateTtlConfig`, e.g. after restart from savepoint.
+- Periodic compaction could only work when TTL is enabled.

 ### State in the Scala DataStream API